SharveshSubhash/Semantic_Cuda_optimized_Visual_Slam/README.md

    text encodings and only re-runs them when the prompt actually changes, instead of paying ~500 ms per frame.

-If you'd rather use NVIDIA's node, you can — just point the combiner at `/output_detections` instead of `/nanoowl/detections`, and add a small relay/remapper to convert the integer class_id to a label string.
+If We'd rather use NVIDIA's node, We can — just point the combiner at `/output_detections` instead of `/nanoowl/detections`, and add a small relay/remapper to convert the integer class_id to a label string.